PaperMC/velocitypowered.com/docs/developers/dependencies.md

 ### Plugin dependencies

 Adding a dependency on another plugin is done in the `@Plugin` annotation on your main class.
-Let's revisit that:
+Let's revisit that briefly:

 ```java
 @Plugin(id = "myfirstplugin", name = "My Plugin", version = "0.1.0")